EmberCS15/Wizzy-Downloader/README.md

 # Wizzy-Downloader
-A website which lets you download youtube videos and also maintain your profile and past downloads.
-Website developed using the Django Framework.
+A website which lets you download youtube videos and also maintain your profile and past downloads.This website has been developed using the Django Framework.
 ### Wizzy Downloader : A Walkthrough
 ##### Home Page
 ![pink](https://user-images.githubusercontent.com/24290847/27255161-f5a03e1c-5387-11e7-9048-0eba2e1fba5a.png)